Great Marlow School, white logo

 Great Marlow School operates a Homework Club from 3.00pm – 4.30pm Monday to Thursday; it is supervised by members of staff.
 The club takes place in the library and allows students access to computers, a wide range of books and revision material.
-Staff on duty also offer advice to students regarding the research material, with the overall aim to develop independent students, confident in using the available resources.
+Staff on duty also offer advice to students regarding research material, with the overall aim to develop independent learners, confident in using the available resources.

 Vatterott (2010) identified 5 characteristics of effective homework:

-- Efficiency: homework should not take an inordinate amount of time and should require some hard thinking.
+2. Efficiency: homework should not take an inordinate amount of time and should require some hard thinking.

-- The quality of independent study over quantity.
+• The quality of independent study over quantity.
 The amount of homework needs to be consistent across classes and proportional to the age and ability of the student.

-- Tasks should be well-designed and linked to classroom learning.
+• Tasks should be well-designed and linked to classroom learning.

-- Any barriers to completion should be addressed prior to setting the homework.
+• Any barriers to completion should be addressed prior to setting the homework.

-- Homework should have high quality feedback to improve student learning.
+• Homework should have high quality feedback to improve student learning.
 The format of this feedback depends on the nature of the task given.

-- The impact of homework/independent study should be monitored relative to student engagement, progress, and attainment.
+• The impact of homework/independent study should be monitored relative to student engagement, progress and attainment.

-- A supportive space should be provided for students, particularly those students from disadvantaged backgrounds to complete homework.
+• A supportive space should be provided for students, particularly those students from disadvantaged backgrounds to complete homework.
 Research indicates that this will particularly help them to develop effective learning habits, leading to greater progress in their learning journey.

 Frequency